 We have included as attachments to this letter some information related to municipal utility audits.
-We have also included an illustration of note disclosure for a city's participation in the Municipal Fire and Police Retirement System of Iowa (Note X).
+We have also included an illustration of note disclosure for a city's participation in the Municipal Fire and Police Retirement System of Iowa (Note 6) of the Additional Notes section.